National Register Listings in

 In the present day, Kent County remains an important area of Rhode Island.
 The towns within the county continue to preserve their historic charm while embracing modern development.
 The area is known for its natural beauty, with parks, lakes, and coastal areas offering recreational opportunities.
 Kent County's history is proudly preserved through museums, historic sites, and annual festivals that celebrate its colonial roots and contributions to American history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Kent County, Rhode Island.
+This timeline provides a condensed summary of the historical journey of Kent County, Rhode Island.

 • 1600s: The area now known as Kent County was originally inhabited by the Narragansett Native American tribe.